rondymesquita/nutshell/README.md

 Inpired by [Google zx](https://github.com/google/zx), but using libraries I prefer.

-#### Motivation
+### Motivation

 Sometimes, writing shell scripts can be challenging, specially when we need to do conditionals, loops, reading files like JSON or YAML.
-Nutshell helps in these cases leveraing the knowledge in Javascript without being too far of Shell Scripts.
+Nutshell helps in these cases leveraging the knowledge in Javascript without being too far of Shell Scripts.

 <br>